-FDP IFC.1.1 The TSF shall enforce the information flow control SFP on:
+FDP_IFC.1.1 The TSF shall enforce the information flow control SFP on:

 - 1. Subjects:

 - a.
 Activated logical partitions

 - 2. Objects:

-- a.
-System Administrators,
+- a. resources

-- b. resources
+- b. storage

-- c. storage
+- c. processors

-- d. processors
+- d. co-processors

-- e. co-processors
+- e.
+CHPIDs

 - f.
-CHPIDs

-- g.
 I/O Control Units and Devices

 which prevents the transfer of information between subjects and objects if they are not associated with the same logical partition.
 The following operations are mediated: